tabithawong/tabithawong/README.md

 ### I'm a software developer who is passionate about learning ✍️

 I'm always looking for solutions to problems that I see around me.
-I'm interested in product management, backend development, and devops.
+I'm interested in product management and technology consulting.
 I'm a double degree student at the University of Waterloo and Wilfrid Laurier University, studying Computer Science and Business Administration.

 Some other fun facts about me are that I have a 5+ year streak on Duolingo, I'm a HUGE fan of Taylor Swift, and I love giraffes 🦒
 I was born in Hong Kong 🇭🇰 and I'm fully fluent in Cantonese!